ymb456/CheckoutAPI/ReadMe.txt

 This project is implemented in ASP.NET Core and exposes an endpoint for checkout functionality.

+## Deliverables

+- GitHub Repository: the solution is available on GitHub at [https://github.com/ymb456/CheckoutAPI](https://github.com/ymb456/CheckoutAPI).
+- Compressed solution is also available and attached to email (ZIP file)
+- README file (also available on GitHub)
+- Commit history(also available on GitHub)

 ## Endpoint

 The project exposes the following endpoint: